lmigueldf/doc/guide/game-walkthrough.md

 All View objects for your game should be created before they are needed rather than directly in response to user input.
 For instance it would be slow to create a new Enemy object every time you needed one in-game.
 Instead you should have a ViewPool of Enemy objects that stay allocated and get reused as needed.

-For examples using ViewPools, see the official [ViewPools example](http://doc.gameclosure.com/example/views-pools/) or the Isometric game engine's [GridLayerView](https://github.com/gameclosure/isometric/blob/master/views/GridLayerView.js).
+For examples of using ViewPools, see the official [ViewPools example](http://doc.gameclosure.com/example/views-pools/) or the Isometric game engine's [GridLayerView](https://github.com/gameclosure/isometric/blob/master/views/GridLayerView.js).

 #### Lots of Views: Using the blockEvents property

 If you are allocating many Views for e.g. a tile-based map or particle-intensive simulation it would be a good idea to initialize the parent view with `blockEvents: true`.
 This prevents the input code from interrogating all the subviews about input events, which is a huge performance improvement.

 A good parent View to use is the GestureView.
-See the [GestureView example](http://doc.gameclosure.com/example/events-input-gesture/) for how to subscribe to Rotation, Pinch, Swipe, DragSingle, and FingerUp events.
+See the [GestureView example](http://doc.gameclosure.com/example/events-input-gesture/) for how to subscribe to Swipe, Pinch, Rotate, DragSingle, FingerDown, FingerUp, and ClearMulti events.

 The `canHandleEvents: false` property is similarly useful.
-The difference is that `canHandleEvents` will still pass events to its children, so it is mainly used for making a view transparent to input.
+The difference is that a View with `canHandleEvents: false` will still pass events to its children, so it is mainly used for making a view transparent to input.

 ## Conclusion